tajordan88/nailpalacescv.com/README.md

 ## Available Scripts

 Presetup:

-0) git checkout new-website
+1. git checkout new-website
-1) npm install
+2. npm install
-2) nvm use 16.18.0
+3. nvm use 16.18.0

 deploy to gh pages:

+1. nvm use 12.13.1
-1) Run: npm run deploy
+2. Run: npm run deploy
-2) Then go to "Settings" and add "nailpalacescv.com" to Custom Domain and click "save"
+3. Then go to "Settings" and add "nailpalacescv.com" to Custom Domain and click "save"
+4. Change back to latest LTS version of node after as to